Skip to main content

 • arson.

-Where the injury was caused by the negligence, criminal or unlawful behaviour of an individual or organisation with a duty of care (responsibility), such as an employer or local authority, the injured person may be able to recover a higher amount of compensation by making a personal injury claim against the wrongdoer and/or their insurers.
+Where the injury was caused by the negligence, criminal or unlawful behaviour of an individual or organisation with a duty of care (responsibility) toward the person who was injured, such as an employer or local authority, the injured person may be able to recover a higher amount of compensation by making a personal injury claim against the wrongdoer and/or their insurers.

-You can talk to one of our experienced personal injury solicitors, free and confidentially, for advice on the best way to obtain compensation for your injury by contacting us here.
+You can talk to one of our experienced personal injury solicitors, free and confidentially, for advice on the best way to obtain compensation for your injury by contacting us.

-Can I obtain compensation for my injury as a victim of criminal or unlawful behaviour?
+Can I claim compensation for my injury as a victim of criminal or unlawful behaviour?

 Claims for compensation from the CICA can only be made for specific types of severe injuries.
 These include severe physical injuries, sexual or physical abuse, the death of a close relative or disabling psychological injuries which have been diagnosed by a psychiatrist or clinical psychologist.

-Boyes Turner’s personal injury lawyers act for our clients on a no win no fee basis, meaning there is nothing to pay if your claim is unsuccessful.
-In personal injury claims, if your claim succeeds, most of the legal costs will be paid by the defendant’s insurers.
+Our personal injury solicitors act for our clients in personal injury claims against insured defendants on a no win no fee basis.
+This means that if your claim succeeds, most of the legal costs will be paid by the defendant’s insurers, and there is nothing to pay if your claim is unsuccessful.

 In CICA claims, the CICA does not pay any of the injured victim’s legal costs, so these must be paid from the injured person’s compensation.
 For this reason, it is possible for injured victims of crime to make their own application to the CICA, without instructing a solicitor.
 However, where the injuries are severe, we recommend that the injured person is advised and represented by a specialist solicitor as this can significantly increase the amount of compensation.